tubearchivist/tubearchivist/CONTRIBUTING.md

 DJANGO_DEBUG=True
 ```

-Than from look at the container startup script `run.sh`, make sure all needed migrations and startup checks ran, then to start the dev backend server from the same folder as `manage.py` run:
+Then look at the container startup script `run.sh`, make sure all needed migrations and startup checks ran.
+To start the dev backend server from the same folder as `manage.py` run:

 ```bash
 python manage.py runserver